-The Art History Program offers students an opportunity to develop a knowledge and understanding of visual culture throughout history.
+The art history program at Regis University offers students an opportunity to develop a knowledge and understanding of visual culture throughout history.
 It introduces students to the intrinsic qualities of artistic images and artifacts and considers the conditions of their production and viewing, their functions and meanings, and the roles they play in recording and shaping people, perceptions, events, and cultures.
 Regis College takes seriously its role in preparing students to face the contradictory demands of an ever more visually-oriented world.
 Consequently, it emphasizes an understanding of the ways that images provide insights into the diverse and profound interests of peoples and cultures

 Regis College students must complete the Core Studies requirements in addition to their major requirements.
 Core Studies consists of:

 - Core Foundation: 6 credits, or two courses taken over the fall and spring of freshmen year

 - Distributive Core: 40-46 credits that represent a variety of offerings in disciplines that provide the underpinning of a solid liberal education

 - Integrative Core: 12 credits, or four upper division courses taken in the junior and senior year